The Allen Thomas Group Independent Insurance Agency

 Who Needs A BOP?

-A Business Owner’s Policy is designed to cater to the needs of small and medium-sized businesses that do not require extensive protection offered by complex commercial insurance policies.
+It is designed to cater to the needs of small and medium-sized businesses that do not require extensive protection offered by complex commercial insurance.

 BOPs are ideal for companies involved in low-risk operations, including retail stores, restaurants, office buildings, and small wholesalers.